Most Instant Pot models are on sale now for Black Friday: Here are the best deals

 The Instant Pot Duo Nova is similar to the Instant Pot Duo in that it's another seven-function appliance.
 The Duo Nova comes with a lid that automatically seals your machine, and features a quick-release button for letting steam out.

 At last look, Amazon didn't have the Duo Nova in stock.
-But the good news is, Wayfair has the six-quart Duo Nova for 25% off.
+But the good news is, the Wayfair Black Friday sale has the six-quart Duo Nova for 25% off.

 Instant Pot Duo Nova 7-in-1 (6 quart), $75 (reduced from $100)